rodneyshupe/Cookbook/Recipes/Canapes-Tapas/RoastBeefCanapes.rst

 Directions
 ----------

-1. Cut bread slices into quarters.
-Spread each piece with 2 teaspoons cheese and top with 1 piece roast beef.
+1. Cut the bread slices into quarters.
+Spread each piece with 2 teaspoons cheese, then lay on 1 piece roast beef.
 Top with 2 pepper strips and sprinkle with dill or tarragon.
 Serve.

 Make Ahead